ibm-cloud-architecture/vaccine-freezer-mgr/README.md

 ./mvnw package
 ```

-It produces the `quarkus-run.jar` file in the `target/quarkus-app/` directory and a set of openshift / kubernetes manifests.
+It produces the `quarkus-run.jar` file in the `target/quarkus-app/` directory and a set of OpenShift / Kubernetes manifests.

 The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.